Original Medicare Part A (hospital insurance)

 Medicare Part D (prescription drug plans)

-Part D helps pay for prescription medications.
-If you have a prescription drug plan and receive medication in the ER that’s on your list of covered medications, Part D may help pay for it.5
+Medicare Part D plans help pay for prescription medications.
+If you have a prescription drug plan and receive medication in the ER that’s on your list of covered medications, Part D prescription drug coverage may help pay for it.

 Medicare Supplement plans (Medigap)